ameinias/EphemeraldUnity/README.md

 ## Credits

 [Martin Pichlmair](http://vertical-progress.net) is currently working on extending this port of Tracery.
+He's the author of the highly unpopular and obscure [Ephemerald](https://martinpi.itch.io/ephemerald) editor that allows nicer Tracery editing than fumbling around with JSON.

 [Tracery](http://tracery.io/) was originally designed and developed by [Kate Compton](http://www.galaxykate.com/).